iamyoukou/fftWater/README.md

 ## Periodic artifact

+According to [5], there are two ways to reduce the periodic (or tiling) artifact.

+I have tried the one that blends the result with some noise [6, 7] and it actually can reduce the periodic artifact a little bit.

+## Shading

+I would like to try the BRDF shading method proposed by [8] in the future.

 # Reference

 [1] Tessendorf, Jerry.
 "Simulating ocean water."
 Simulating nature: realistic and interactive techniques.
 SIGGRAPH 1.2 (2001): 5.